JoyLove0/metag_Pipeline/README.md

 Here is a link to the manuel for more information: https://bio-bwa.sourceforge.net/bwa.shtml

 ### Parameter File
 In order for this code to work this file MUST be called "parameter_file".
 The only things that should be modified are the words AFTER the equals sign.
 Make sure there is a space before and after the equals sign once you input your data.

+Also, note that the "stem" in the parameter file must be the directory that has your raw data.